 - you force push your changes

-You'll overwrite these with your force push then without knowing.
+Now, you'll overwrite these with your force push without knowing.

 # lots of git magic followed by: $ git push origin foo --force-with-lease # ☝️ can still be rejected when # someone updated the branch upstream